Resume Tips

 Reality: Should focus on employer needs and problems you can solve

-Solution: Frame everything from employer's perspective
+Solution: Frame everything from the employer's perspective

 A Static Document